An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

-\textbf{Tunability across a wide spectrum --} We additionally confirmed the tuning capability of this EO isolator over the range 193.35 -- 194.45 THz (approximately 8 nm from 1542 -- 1550 nm).
-For all the mode pairs shown in Fig.~\ref{fig5}a, we identify the frequency gap as it changes slightly across the spectrum even though the azimuthal momentum spacing within any mode pair must be the same.
-We then apply the corresponding 3-phase RF stimulus at that $\Omega$ with $V_\textrm{RF} = 15.88$ V. This is possible since, as mentioned earlier, the frequency is a completely free variable in this EO design.
-We observed that the isolator maintains $41-52$ dB contrast and $1.4-2.0$ dB insertion loss for all mode pairs across this spectral range, confirming consistent optical isolation performance.
+\textbf{Tunability across a multi-THz spectrum --} A wide transmission spectrum of the device, at the limits of our 1520--1570 nm tunable laser, is presented in Fig.~{\ref{fig5}a}.
+The frequency gap between modes of azimuthal order $\Delta M_\textrm{optical}=7$ evolves with a linear trend of $\sim$4.1 GHz/THz across the spectrum due to dispersion.
+The shape of the background transmission is defined by the optical grating couplers and can be flattened if we instead used edge couplers.
+We tested the tuning capability of the isolator over the range \mbox{193.35--194.45 THz} ($\sim$8 nm from 1542--1550 nm) which was only limited by the frequency constraint of our laboratory's RF signal generators.
+For all mode pairs in this range, we applied the 3-phase RF stimulus matching the frequency gap $\Omega$ with $V_\textrm{RF} = 15.88$ V. This is possible since, as mentioned earlier, the frequency is a completely free variable in this EO design.
+Fig.~\ref{fig5}b presents the measured isolation contrast and insertion loss.
+We confirm that the device has consistent optical isolation performance with $41-52$ dB contrast and $1.4-2.0$ dB insertion loss for all mode pairs across this spectral range.
 Thus, each mode pair indicates a coarse tuning choice for the isolator.